Navigating the Storm: 5 Gentle Strategies to Quiet Racing Thoughts After Baby

 5 Strategies to Quiet Racing Thoughts After Baby

-Here are five gentle, yet powerful, strategies to help you manage those overwhelming thoughts:
+Here are five gentle, yet powerful, strategies to you manage those overwhelming thoughts:

 Strategy 1: Mindful Breathing for Instant Calm